agschlagenhauf/welcome_to_the_ag/How_to_owncloud.md

 # Cloud computing system supported by Charité IT

-Instead of using dropbox we have owncloud for file sharing (e.g. code and documents).
+Instead of using dropbox we have owncloud (🏗️ deprecated) for file sharing (e.g. code and documents).
 It is currently not recommended for data storage.

 # How to get access to Own cloud